platformsh/legacy-cli/README.md

-  tunnel:list (tunnels)                     List SSH tunnels tunnel:open                               Open SSH tunnels to an app's relationships user user:add                                  Add a user to the project user:delete                               Delete a user from the project user:list (users)                         List project users user:role                                 View or change a user's role
+  tunnel:list (tunnels)                     List SSH tunnels tunnel:open                               Open SSH tunnels to an app's relationships user user:add (user:update)                    Add a user to the project, or set their role(s) user:delete                               Delete a user from the project user:list (users)                         List project users user:role                                 View or change a user's role